BoomPotato/tetris-html/README.md

 # tetris-html

-Tetris built with html, css, and js.
+Tetris built with HTML, CSS, and plain JavaScript.
+No game development guides or frameworks used.

 Project started on 7 June 2024.